Frequently Asked Questions

 You can also find more informaiton about naturopathic medicine on the BC Naturopathic Association’s website.

 Mind Body Soul Integrative Clinic is located in Downtown Kelowna at 1630 Pandosy Street.
 There is street parking, as well as a parkade adjacent to our building.
 The third floor of the parkade has a walkway which connects to our floor.

 How do I book an appointment?

 What if I need to cancel my Appointment?

 What kind of training do Naturopathic Doctors (ND’s) have?

-A minimum of eight years: four years of undergraduate studies (including specific pre-medical prerequisites), followed by a four-year post-grad doctorate degree at an accredited Naturopathic College.
+Naturopathic doctors minimum of eight years of education: four years of undergraduate studies (including specific pre-medical prerequisites), followed by a four-year post-grad doctorate degree at an accredited Naturopathic College.